 In my opinion, this could be one of the most time-consuming tasks to finalize as you need to carefully identify the systems you need to integrate with, make sure that they provide ways for integrations, and implement the changes needed.

-In summary, integrating AP automation with existing ERP systems, accounting software, and other tools can be challenging and require customizations.
+In summary, integrating the domains of AP automation with existing ERP systems, accounting software, and other tools can be challenging and require customizations.

 One of the biggest challenges in AP automation is ensuring accurate and complete data capture during the invoice processing phase.
 In order to automate any AP related process, we should think about how data is automatically collected from invoices and what is the level of accuracy of the information.